hermesthecat/Cursor-To-OpenAI/README.md

 - Please keep your Cursor cookie properly and do not disclose it to others
 - This project is for study and research only, please abide by the Cursor Terms of Use
+- The login tool automatically manages your `.env` file for convenience
+- If you need to update your token, simply run `npm run login` again

 ## Acknowledgements